Join Our Team

 Qualifications and Work Experience Requirements:

-• Minimum of 10 years of progressive experience in development and/or marketing, including at least 5 years in a senior leadership role, preferably within a not-for-profit or cultural organization.
+- Minimum of 7-10 years of experience in facilities management, with at least 3 years in a leadership role.

 Additional Information